Every G Suite email address you create includes up to 30 aliases. What’s an alias?

 If you want more than one (remember, you can have up to 30 per email account), then just keep right on clicking the Add Alias button, then Save when you’re done.

-Your total number of aliases can always be seen from your Emails tab, and you can click the number to view those aliases and add more.
+Your total number of aliases can always be seen from the email page in your account, and you can click the number to view those aliases and add more.

 The aliases should start working immediately, but give it up to an hour for Google to update their servers.
 Any message sent to an alias will show up in the email account inbox to which the alias is connected.